Library Collections

 The library provides access to the Press Democrat in several databases, including Global Newsstream and the California Newspaper Collection.
 (Check out the image edition in California Newspaper Collection to see a reproduction of the print newspaper.)
 We also have back issues available via microfilm.
 We no longer subscribe to the print edition of the Press Democrat.

 The library provides students, faculty, and staff FREE access to The New York Times when you create an account with your sonoma.edu email address.
-Visit accessnyt.com and select Sonoma State University from the dropdown menu to activate your free pass.
+Activate Your Complimentary Access to NYTimes.com and type Sonoma State University in the text field to activate your free pass.
 Faculty will need to renew free access every four years.

 Global Newsstream provides full-text access to hundreds of US and international news sources, including The New York Times, the Washington Post, and the Times of London.
 Coverage is generally current to today's paper for most titles still in print.